irvanggtq/Python/README.md

 ### **Replacing String Elements**
 - The replace() method replaces a specified phrase with another specified phrase.

-# Input Output in Phyton
+# Input Output in Python
 There are some ways to enter variables on the string, such as:
 - Directly merge variables in the print() statement
 - Displaying text(string) can use the format string mechanism